WaylandM/dichroic-mirror-offsets/docs/batch_plugin.md

 # Olympus DM correction batch

 ## Purpose
 This ImageJ plugin corrects the alignment of channels in Olympus oir files.
 It can process batches in which all images were acquired using the same combination of dichroic mirrors.
+Individual files can be processed using [Olympus DM correction](https://github.com/WaylandM/dichroic-mirror-offsets/blob/master/docs/single_file_plugin.md).

 ## 1. Preparation
 **Please note the following prerequisites for batch processing:**